ChemAI-Lab/GFlowNets-MOpt/README.md

 Copy and paste the commands in pip_installs.txt ensuring that there are no conflicts during installation (additional packages may be required depending on your system).

 Reward functions can be color_reward based only on the number of colors or vqe_reward which contains the estimated number of measurements.
-A mask function located in gflow_vqe/gflow_utils.py is employed to ensure that the generated graphs are valid and to limit the solution space, this limit can be changed by the user as required by modifyieng the line "mask[lower_bound+1:] = 0".
+A mask function located in gflow_vqe/gflow_utils.py is employed to ensure that the generated graphs are valid and to limit the solution space, this limit can be changed by the user as required by modifying the line "mask[lower_bound+1:] = 0".

 To generate commutativity graphs of the best performing groupings, modify the driver.py file calling check_sampled_graphs_vqe_plot instead of check_sampled_graphs_vqe.
 Lines are commented for user convenience.